 Trentino South Tyrol

-Trentino South Tyrol is Italy’s northernmost region.
-It is bounded by Austria, Switzerland, the Veneto and Lombardy and riven by soaring mountain ranges.
-The towering peaks of the Alps and the Dolomites preside over forested wilderness, alpine pastures, meadows carpeted by wild flowers, vineyards in the foothills, and orchards in the valleys.
-Trentino-South Tyrol is one of Italy’s loveliest and least spoilt regions.
+Trentino South Tyrol is Italy’s northernmost region, bounded by Austria, Switzerland, Veneto and Lombardy.
+The towering peaks of the Alps and the Dolomites preside over forested wilderness, alpine pastures, meadows carpeted by wild flowers and vineyards.
+One of Italy’s loveliest and least spoilt regions.
+Find your perfect Trentino – South Tyrol holiday

 Trentino – Alto Adige is an Italian anomaly: an autonomous region containing two autonomous provinces, a product of the region’s checkered ethnic divide.
 Each is a province with the mentality of a region.
 Trentino is resolutely Italian, with a Latin soul, while Alto Adige is decidedly Teutonic and German-speaking.
 Alto Adige prefers to be known as the Sudtirol (in German) or the South Tyrol (in English).